-Journal of Nepal Medical Association (JNMA) is an internationally peer-reviewed, MedLine/PubMed indexed, a general medical journal of Nepal Medical Association.
+Journal of Nepal Medical Association (JNMA) is an internationally peer-reviewed, MedLine/PubMed indexed, a monthly general medical journal published by Nepal Medical Association.
 JNMA is the first and oldest medical journal from Nepal since 1963 AD.
 JNMA is available at PubMed, DOAJ, Google Scholar, Index Copernicus, EBSCO, EMBASE and other repositories.

 JNMA abide by: